-As a result of decreased service utilization, community costs also decreased.
-Over New Path's first three years, there was a savings/cost avoidance of over \$4.7 million (see Figure 2 and Table 2).
+As a result of decreased service utilization, annual community costs also decreased.
+Over New Path's first four years, there was a savings/cost avoidance of \$6.7 million (see Figure 4 and Table 1).

-FIGURE 2: TOTAL COSTS BY MONTH
+FIGURE 4: TOTAL COSTS BY MONTH

-As indicated by Figures 1 and 2, prior to entering New Path, utilization and community costs associated with individuals experiencing longterm homelessness were on an upward trajectory.
+As indicated by Figures 3 and 4, prior to entering New Path, utilization and community costs associated with individuals experiencing chronic homelessness were on an upward trajectory.
 Without placement into the program, this trajectory would likely continue upward resulting in a further decrease in individual well-being and increase in service utilization and associated community costs.
-As indicated in Figure 2, the vast majority of the costs, and incurred savings, are realted to individuals' health with average health care costs 12 months prior to entry being \$41,004 and criminal justice costs being \$8,785 while 12 months after entry those costs drop to \$27,947 and \$930 respectively.

-On average, when compared to the year prior to program entry, the community costs per resident decreased by 42% after the first year of program entry (see Table 1).
+On average, the annual community costs per resident decrease progressively after the each year of program entry (see Table 1).